Cliffback/netcoredbg-macOS-arm64.nvim/README.md

-# Neovim plugion to implement netcoredbg on arm64 macOS
+# Neovim plugin to implement netcoredbg on arm64 macOS

 Since the official netcoredbg repo has no native macOS arm64 build, I built it myself and created this simple plugin to integrate it with nvim-dap.